Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• gitSource (object, required): Git source configuration with type, repoId, and ref
+• gitSource (object, required): Git source configuration with type, repoId, and ref (branch or commit SHA)

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 cancel_deployment